thiendaoxuan/wolf-shop/README.md

 - Dockerized web service (set up guide below)
 - Unit test for WolfService
 - For database, we use sqlite
-- For scalability : Image upload is stored locally first, then upload to Cloud asynchronously
+- For performance : Image upload is stored locally first, then upload to Cloud asynchronously

 ## Requirement: PHP 8.2+
 ## Set up